yourragu/Testleaf-pos/README.md

 A simple point of sale application built using react &amp; node.js.

-## Note

-This is still work in progress.

 ## To run the current code in development mode

 1. Run `yarn` to install all the dependencies in the root and also in the `api` folder.